1990s

-Environmentalism was divided between left-wing green politics, primary industry-sponsored environmentalist front organizations, and a more business-oriented approach to the regulation of carbon footprint of businesses.
-As more businesses were using information technology, the idea of the paperless office became a realistic long-term goal.
-The matter of persistent organic pollutants (POPs) was an ongoing concern.
-In 1995, the Governing Council of the United Nations Environment Programme (UNEP) called for global action to be taken on these "chemical substances that persist in the environment, bio-accumulate through the food web, and pose a risk of causing adverse effects to human health and the environment".
-The Intergovernmental Forum on Chemical Safety (IFCS) and the International Programme on Chemical Safety (IPCS) then prepared an assessment of the 12 worst chemical substances, leading to the Stockholm Convention on Persistent Organic Pollutants of 2001.

-A combination of factors led to a realignment and consolidation of economic and political power across the world, such as the continued mass-mobilization of capital markets through neoliberalism, and the end of the Cold War caused by the dissolution of the Soviet Union.
-Network cultures were enhanced by the widespread proliferation of new media such as the internet, and a new ability to self-publish web pages and make positive connections on a wide variety of professional, political and hobby topics.
-The new medium was dubbed the information superhighway and soon used by the so-called 'tech savvy'.
-The digital divide was immediate, with access to the World Wide Web limited to those who could afford it and knew how to operate a home or business computer.
-The internet also provided a degree of anonymity for individuals skeptical of the government.
-Online anonymity and the semi-impersonal nature of communication by email and chat rooms led to the words troll and netiquette enter the English language.
-Online scammers and sex offenders scared many people off the idea of home internet, and traditional mass media continued to perform strongly.
-However, mainstream internet users were optimistic about its benefits particularly the future of e-commerce.
-Web portals, (such as AOL, Yahoo!, Yahoo!
-GeoCities and Lycos), a type of curated bookmark homepage, were as popular as searching via web crawlers.
-The use of country-specific web portals popularized the phrases netizen and global village.
+There was a realignment and consolidation of economic and political power, such as the continued mass-mobilization of capital markets through neoliberalism, globalization, and end of the Cold War.
+Network cultures were enhanced by the proliferation of new media such as the internet, and a new ability to self-publish web pages and make connections on professional, political and hobby topics.
+The digital divide was immediate, with access limited to those who could afford it and knew how to operate a computer.
+The internet provided anonymity for individuals skeptical of the government.
+Traditional mass media continued to perform strongly.
+However, mainstream internet users were optimistic about its benefits, particularly the future of e-commerce.
+Web portals, a curated bookmark homepage, were as popular as searching via web crawlers.
+The dot-com bubble of 1997–2000 brought wealth to some entrepreneurs before its crash of the early-2000s.